top of page

 9TH GRADE

-During their first year of school, students meet individually with the Dean of Students to get to know one another and to understand students' goals while at Mercy Academy.
+During their first year of school, students meet individually with the School Counselor to get to know one another and to understand students' goals while at Mercy Academy.
 These are some of the questions addressed in those meetings.

 * What types of classes interest you most?